ilamarang/Hangman-Game/README.md

-# Hangman-Game
+# Bootstrap-Portfolio
-Hangman Game using Twitter Bootstrap and javascript.
+Assignment to create a Portfolio using Twitter Bootstrap.
+Bootstrap is an exceptional framework to design websites and pages that are user friendly and easy to build for developers!